PhD Guidelines

 *One member of the supervisory committee can be unaffiliated with Cultural Studies.
 That said, if a prospective member wishes to be affiliated, the process is quite straightforward: contact cs.admin@queensu.ca

 ‡ “Additional examiners” can participate during the development of the work, or join at the time of the PhD Oral Examination.
-It should be noted that at present limited funding is available to support such participation, but Cultural Studies is advocating for more support.
+It should be noted that at present only limited funding is available to support such participation, but Cultural Studies is advocating for more support.

 QE Basics

-Spring Year 1: review PhD goals
+Spring Year 1: review PhD goals and complete Form X

-Summer Year 1: draft Annotated Bibliography and QE Proposal
+Summer Year 1: draft Annotated Bibliography (AB)

 End of Fall Term Year 2: write QE